Saturday, February 22 at 8PM

-At this intimate performance Ms. Lisa Fischer will be accompanied by piano, highlighting the beauty of her extraordinary voice.
+At this intimate performance Ms. Lisa Fischer will be accompanied by Taylor Eigsti on piano, highlighting the beauty of her extraordinary voice.

 “Lisa Fischer in concert is addictive.
 Every performance is so enriching, so exciting, so transcendent that you want more.
 With remarkable vocal range and vocabulary, Fischer can sing Soul, Jazz, Rock, Gospel, Pop, Folk and Classical with equal facility and authority.
 She often mixes styles in the same song, sometimes in the same vocal line.
 Her approach tends to be intimate, artful and almost meditative, accompanied by her interpretive dancing, but she also can cut loose and funk with fierceness and Rock with abandon.”
 (Minneapolis Star Tribune)